 This prospectus relates to the resale of up to 13,780,000 shares of our Common Stock issuable upon conversion of 13,780 shares of our Series B Convertible Preferred Stock at a conversion price of \$1.00 per share held by Sabby Healthcare Master Fund Ltd and Sabby Volatility Warrant Fund Ltd, which are funds managed by Sabby Management, LLC, and which we collectively refer to as Sabby, and an aggregate of 120,000 shares of our Common Stock issuable upon exercise of 120,000 Placement Agent Warrants at an exercise price equal to \$1.75 (each, a selling stockholder and collectively, the selling stockholders); provided, however, that under the terms of the Series B Convertible Preferred Stock, in no event shall shares of Common Stock be issued to Sabby upon conversion of the Series B Convertible Preferred Stock to the extent such issuance of shares of Common Stock would result in Sabby having ownership in excess of 4.99% of our outstanding Common Stock.
 The prices at which the selling stockholders may sell the shares of Common Stock underlying the securities held by them will be determined by the prevailing market price for the shares or in negotiated transactions.
 We provide more information on how the selling stockholders may resell their respective shares of our Common Stock in the Section titled "Plan of Distribution".
 We are not selling any securities under this prospectus and we will not receive proceeds from the sale of the shares by the selling stockholders.
-However, we may receive proceeds of up to approximately \$13,780,000 from the sale of our securities to Sabby, pursuant to a Securities Purchase Agreement. \$3,151,000 worth of Series B Convertible Prefered Stock was sold to Sabby on July 5, 2016, and the balance will be sold to Sabby once the registration statement, of which this prospectus is a part, is declared effective and other closing conditions are met.
+However, we may receive proceeds of up to approximately \$13,780,000 from the sale of our securities to Sabby, pursuant to a Securities Purchase Agreement entered into with Sabby on June 29, 2016, as amended by Amendment No. 1 dated September 20, 2016, or the Sabby Purchase Agreement. \$3,151,000 worth of Series B Convertible Preferred Stock was sold to Sabby on July 5, 2016, and the balance will be sold to Sabby once the registration statement, of which this prospectus is a part, is declared effective and other closing conditions are met.